cisdev2/connect-tools/README.md

 # Connect Tools
 Javascript bookmarklets to help with using Blackboard Connect.

-For more information and to install, visit: http://gondek.github.io/connect-tools
+For more information and to install, visit the Centre for Instructional Support website.

 ## Technical Notes
 To turn any of the source .js files into a bookmarklet: